szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Pretty nifty, right? `Prompt` code is like `alert` code, with a couple differences:

 1. In a prompt, you need a way to capture the user's response.
 So, you must begin the prompt with a variable declaration.
 2. In a prompt, you can specify a second message, which acts as a "default" value.
 If the user doesn't enter a response, the default message will be stored in the variable.
-For instance, we might make a prompt like: `var whatAmI = prompt("What am I?", "I am a human!");`, in which `I am a human!` will prepopulate the response field and act as the default return value if the user doesn't enter anything themselves.
+For instance, we might make a prompt like: `var whatAmI = prompt("What am I?", "I am a human!");`, in which `I am a human!` will show in the response field and act as the default return value if the user doesn't enter anything themselves.

 ### parseInt()